George Stinney: Trial

 The entire proceeding against George Stinney, including jury selection, took place on April 24, 1944.
 Stinney's court-appointed counsel was Charles Plowden, a tax commissioner campaigning for election to local office.
 Plowden did not challenge the three police officers who testified that Stinney confessed to the two murders, nor did he try to defend Stinney.
 He also did not challenge the prosecution's presentation of two differing versions of Stinney's verbal confession.
 In one version, Stinney was attacked by the girls after he tried to help one girl who had fallen in the ditch, and he killed them in self defense.
 In the other version, he had followed the girls, first attacking Mary Emma and then Betty June.
 There is no written record of Stinney's confession apart from Deputy Newman's statement.

 Other than the testimony of the three police officers, at trial prosecutors called three witnesses: Reverend Francis Batson, who discovered the bodies of the two girls, and the two doctors who performed the post-mortem examination.
 The court allowed discussion of the "possibility" of rape due to bruising on Binnicker's genitalia.
 Stinney's counsel did not call any witnesses, did not cross-examine witnesses, and offered little or no defense.
 The trial presentation lasted two and a half hours.

 More than 1,000 white Americans crowded the courtroom, but no black Americans were allowed.
 As was typical at the time, Stinney was tried before an all-white jury (in 1944 most African-Americans in the South were disenfranchised and therefore not present on the rolls of those available to serve on juries).
 After deliberating for less than ten minutes, the jury found Stinney guilty of murder.
 Judge Philip H. Stoll sentenced Stinney to death by electrocution.
 There is no transcript of the trial and no appeal was filed by Stinney's counsel.

 Stinney's family, churches, and the NAACP appealed to Governor Olin D. Johnston for clemency, given the age of the boy.
-Most of the pleas for clemency came from white women living in South Carolina.
 Some pleas from whites came with affirmations of white supremacy, but disgust over the prospect of someone so young being executed.
 Others urged the governor to let the execution proceed, which he did.
 He visited George Stinney in the Death House two days before his execution, on June 14.
 Johnston wrote a response to one appeal for clemency, stating, "I have just talked with the officer who made the arrest in this case.
 It may be interesting for you to know that Stinney killed the smaller girl to rape the larger one.
 Then he killed the larger girl and raped her dead body.
 Twenty minutes later he returned and attempted to rape her again but her body was too cold.
 All of this he admitted himself."
 It was reported that these were merely rumors, and Johnston's claims were not corroborated by the girls' autopsies.